Convergence of a robust deep FBSDE method for stochastic control: The deep FBSDE method and an improved family of methods

-It is claimed in the literature that since coupled FBSDE can be transformed into decoupled BSDE, it is sufficient to have schemes for the latter, see \textit{e.g.,} \cite{conv_dBSDE}.
-Here we explain this claim and why we, from a practical and applied viewpoint, do not agree.
-If $\psi\colon[0,T]\times\R^d\times\R^\ell\to\R^d$ is sufficienty regular, then it holds by the It\^o formula for $Y_t^\psi=V(t,X_t^\psi)$ and $Z_t^\psi=\sigma^T(t,X_t^\psi)D_xV(t,X_t^\psi)$ that
+It is sometimes claimed in the literature that since coupled FBSDEs can be transformed into decoupled BSDE, it is sufficient to have schemes for the latter, see \textit{e.g.,} \cite{han2020convergence}.
+Here, we explain this claim and why we, from a practical and application viewpoint, do not agree.
+If $\psi\colon[0,T]\times\R^d\times\R^\ell\to\R^d$ is sufficiently regular, then it holds by the It\^o formula for $Y_t^\psi=V(t,X_t^\psi)$ and $Z_t^\psi=\sigma^T(t,X_t^\psi)\text{D}_xV(t,X_t^\psi)$ that

-Thus taking $\psi$ so that $b-\psi$ does not depend on $Z$, decouples the FBSDE into a BSDE, where the forward equation has no coupling with the backward equation.
-From this observation it might be tempting to approximate the optimal Markov map $\sigma^T(t,x)D_xV(t,x)$ with the deep BSDE method.
-The problem with this approach is that the deep BSDE method will learn $\sigma^T(t,x)D_xV(t,x)$ well only around typical trajectories of $X^\psi$ but not of $X$.
+Thus taking $\psi$ in such a way that $b-\psi$ does not depend on $Z$, decouples the FBSDE resulting in a BSDE, where the forward equation has no coupling with the backward equation.
+From this observation, it might be tempting to approximate the optimal Markov map $\sigma^T(t,x)\text{D}_xV(t,x)$ with the deep BSDE method.
+The problem with this approach is that the deep BSDE method will learn $\sigma^T(t,x)\text{D}_xV(t,x)$ well only around typical trajectories of $X^\psi$, but not around those of $X$.
 While there is empirical evidence that the deep BSDE method overcomes the curse of dimensionality, it does not at all approximate the solution everywhere, but only around the typical solution trajectories of the forward equation.
-Since $X$ is controlled, it is expected for most problems to have quite a different dynamics than $X^\psi$ and this ruins the applicability of the deep BSDE method for control problems, if the feedback control is desired.
-In the original deep BSDE paper \cite{dBSDE}, the solution to an HJB equation is approximated at the initial time.
-For such applications a decoupled BSDE can be used as the Markov map is not the primary focus.
+Since $X$ is controlled, it has a different dynamics than $X^\psi$ and this may ruin the applicability of the deep BSDE method for control problems, if the feedback map is desired.
+If only an approximation of the solution to the HJB equation (the value) is sought, as in \cite{han2018solving}, then decoupling is feasible.